UNINETTSigma2/documentation/software/userinstallsw/R.md

 ```

-Exmaple job script to call the above Rscript
+Example job script to call the above Rscript

 ```
 #!/bin/bash